Can You Tan Through Glass?

 How amazing would it be if we could tan through the glass while sitting at our desk next to the window at work?
-Or tan sitting on a comfortable chair near a window on a sunny day enjoying the cool aircon inside?

 Being stuck inside when it is sunny outside can be a downer, but could you actually tan sitting next to a window?

-Unfortunately, it really is not worth your time trying to catch a tan through a window.
 While you can technically tan through a standard glass, the type used in windows, it would take quite a substantial amount of time for the tan to develop, and you could be sitting there for ages.

 Why Tanning Through Glass Isn’t Ideal

-Standard glass, such as the type used in homes and offices, absorbs around 97% of UVB rays from the sun.
-UVB rays are responsible for tanning and skin damage, being the cause of skin cancer in many cases.
-On the other hand, the glass will only absorb around 37% of UVA rays, which can also help to tan the skin.
+UVB rays are responsible for tanning and skin damage, and are often the cause of skin cancer in many cases.
+On the other hand, the glass will only absorb around 37% of UVA rays, which can also help protect the skin from tanning.

 Tanning In The Car

-Windscreens and windows on cars offer more protection to the sun than ordinary glass.
 Most car windscreens have a plastic layer between two layers of glass, which blocks out all UVB rays and around 80% of UVA rays.
-Due to this, it is pretty impossible to get any sort of tan driving around.

 While it would be convenient to catch a tan on the way to the shops, it is ultimately for the best.
-Imagine being at the risk of being sunburned every time you drove around on a sunny day?
-You would have to be constantly slathered in sunscreen to protect your skin from just driving around alone.
+Imagine being at risk of being sunburned every time you drove around on a sunny day?

 Can I Get Enough Vitamin D Through Glass?

-Ordinary windows block a large portion of UVB rays, which help create vitamin D. This means that the amount of these rays absorbed and used to create vitamin D is limited as well when sitting next to a window.
+This means that the amount of these rays absorbed and used to create vitamin D is also limited when sitting next to a window.

 Wearing Sunscreen Indoors

-The damage the sun can do to the skin can never be over-emphasized.
-From sever sunburn to skin cancer, there are so many negatives to overexposure to the sun, which is why it is so important to protect your skin whenever possible, even when you think it might be safe from the sun.
+From severe sunburn to skin cancer, there are numerous negative consequences of overexposure to the sun, which is why it is crucial to protect your skin whenever possible, even when you think it might be safe from the sun.

 Alternative Ways To Tan

-So tanning through a window can happen, but timewise, it is not the best way to get a golden glow.
 You will have to sit next to a window for ages, and you probably won’t notice the effect as it will happen so slowly over an extended period of time.

 Tanning bed

 Tanning beds are really convenient, and it should not be difficult to find a tanning salon near you.
-Visiting a tanning bed twice a week will help you build and maintain a healthy-looking tan, without having to spend any time outdoors.

-Just be sure to limit your time in a tanning bed so you don’t end up burning your skin, and use a tanning bed lotion to give your skin enough hydration and nourishment to keep it healthy and prevent it from drying out in the tanning bed.
-Tanning bed lotions also help to maintain a tan for a longer period.
+Just be sure to limit your time in a tanning bed to avoid burning your skin, and use a tanning bed lotion to provide your skin with sufficient hydration and nourishment, keeping it healthy and preventing it from drying out.

 Tanning outdoors

 Tanning outdoors is the most traditional method around.
-For decades, people have been hitting the outdoors and spending hours lounged in the sun to build up a gorgeous summer glow.
-While this is an effective and natural way to tan, you have to be very careful when doing so.
+For decades, people have been heading outdoors and spending hours lounging in the sun to achieve a gorgeous summer glow.

 Self-tanners

 However, self-tanners can be hard to master, but with the right product and the correct technique, they can offer a flawless bronze tan from the comfort of your own home.
-Self-tanners do not last as long as natural tans, but they can be easily re-applied and maintained at home.

 Spray tans

 If the idea of applying self-tanner to your own body at home sounds a bit daunting, there is the option of spray tanning.
-Spray tans are offered at tanning salons, where professionals will evenly spray tan your body with a formula that darkens the skin.

 Related Questions